AmanPriyanshu/DP-HyperparamTuning/README.md

 # DP-HyperparamTuning

-The offical repository for all algorithms and code.
+The offical repository for all algorithms and code for the [Efficient Hyperparameter Optimization for Differentially Private Deep Learning](https://arxiv.org/abs/2108.03888).

 A streamlined and basic implementation for all modules presented is available at: